Application & funding

 How to apply for a grant

-All applicants must apply by filling in a detailed application form which asks them for:
+All applicants must complete a detailed application that asks for:

-- Details of the research team/clinical team (PI needs fixed contract and salary guaranteed for at least duration of project)
+- Details of the research team/clinical team (PI needs confirmed employment and salary guaranteed for at least the duration of project)

 - The background to the research